 Joint and several liability (the 1% rule) is a significant concern for municipalities in Ontario.
 The Association of Municipalities of Ontario (AMO) has created a number of working groups over the years with the goal of reforming this law.
 As the severity of awards increases, so too does the exposure to those who have deep pockets.
-Although AMO initiatives have not generated change, they have increased awareness and Frank Cowan Company will continue to assist the municipal sector in lobbying for relief.
+The Province of Ontario has recently initiated a consultation process regarding the joint and several principle.
+Although recent initiatives have not generated change, they have increased awareness and Frank Cowan Company will continue to assist the municipal sector in lobbying for relief.